pkarsy/AutomaticSchoolBellTimer/README.md

 Or if you are sure you can completely remove the old timer, use the 2 wires for our Relay.
 TODO
 Plug the Timer connector in the newly installed connector.
 Make sure that there is a wall electrical socket for the usb charger **DEDICATED** for this purpose.
-You do not want someone unpluging the timer, to charge a mobile phone or whatever.
+You do not want someone unpluging the timer, to charge a phone or whatever.

 ### Step 10.
 Reconfigure WIFI to use the new AccessPoint.

-**Plug the USB cable to you laptop** (chromium based browser) and type "tasmota installer" We will use the same tasmota installer. type Connect and choose the port.
+**Plug the USB cable to your computer** (chromium based browser) and type "tasmota installer" We will use the same tasmota installer. type Connect and choose the port.
 "Configure Wifi" does not always work.